CVE-2026-42823

 Executive summary

-A critical privilege escalation vulnerability in Microsoft Azure Logic Apps poses a severe risk to organizational cloud infrastructure security.
+A critical privilege escalation vulnerability in Microsoft Azure Logic Apps allows authenticated users to gain unauthorized elevated access, potentially compromising workflow security.

 Vulnerability

-This vulnerability involves improper access control, allowing an authenticated attacker to elevate their privileges within the Azure Logic Apps environment.
+The vulnerability involves improper access control (CWE-284) that allows an authenticated attacker (per CVSS vector PR:L) to elevate their privileges within the Logic Apps service over a network.

 Business impact